Essentials+

 -

-Vitamin D: crucial for immune modulation; deficiency is linked to increased susceptibility to infection and autoimmune conditions.
+Vitamin D (ng/mL): crucial for immune modulation; deficiency is linked to increased susceptibility to infection and autoimmune conditions.

-White Blood Cells (WBC) Count: overall measure of immune activity; high or low counts can signal infection, inflammation, or immune suppression.
+White Blood Cells Count (K/uL): overall measure of immune activity; high or low counts can signal infection, inflammation, or immune suppression.

 -

-Iron, Total: measures circulating iron; reflects how much iron is immediately available for use in the body.
+Iron, Total (mcg/dL): measures circulating iron; reflects how much iron is immediately available for use in the body.

-Total Iron Binding Capacity (TIBC): measures the blood’s capacity to transport iron; elevated levels can signal iron deficiency.
+Total Iron Binding Capacity (mcg/dL): TIBC measures the blood’s capacity to transport iron; elevated levels can signal iron deficiency.

-% Saturation (calculated): indicates how much of the transport protein (transferrin) is bound to iron; low saturation often confirms deficiency.
+% Saturation (%): indicates how much of the transport protein (transferrin) is bound to iron; low saturation often confirms deficiency.

-Mean corpuscular volume (MCV): measures the average size of red blood cells; low values point to iron-deficiency anemia.
+MCV (fL): mean corpuscular volume measures the average size of red blood cells; low values point to iron-deficiency anemia.

-Red cell distribution width (RDW): assesses variability in red blood cell size; elevated RDW can indicate early iron deficiency or chronic blood loss.
+RDW (%): red cell distribution width assesses variability in red blood cell size; elevated RDW can indicate early iron deficiency or chronic blood loss.

 -

-Cystatin C: sensitive marker of kidney filtration function; often more accurate than creatinine, especially in early dysfunction.
+Cystatin C (mg/L): sensitive marker of kidney filtration function; often more accurate than creatinine, especially in early dysfunction.

-eGFR (calculated): estimates how well your kidneys are filtering blood; the gold standard for staging kidney disease.
+eGFR (mL/min): estimates how well your kidneys are filtering blood; the gold standard for staging kidney disease.

-Blood Urea Nitrogen (BUN): reflects waste buildup in the blood; elevated levels may suggest impaired kidney clearance.
+Blood Urea Nitrogen (mg/dL): reflects waste buildup in the blood; elevated levels may suggest impaired kidney clearance.

 BUN/Creatinine Ratio (calculated): helps distinguish between kidney and non-kidney causes of elevated BUN or creatinine.